h5p9sl/xflashcard/README.md

 ```

 ### Windows
 Windows support is mediocre.
-You may run into unforseen issues.
+You may run into unforeseen issues.

 Please make sure you have the following software installed to your system:
 + [MinGW.org Compiler Collection (GCC)](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/)